brucemack/microlink/README.md

     set costhreshold [noise power floor used to decide when COS is detected] set adcoffset [value that is added to the raw ADC value.
 Used to center the DC bais at 2048.]

+## DB9 Connector Pinout

+The MicroLink device provides a DB9 connector with the following pinout:

+* Pin 1: Audio out (rig microphone in)
+* Pin 2: PTT out (rig PTT in).
+This pin will be pulled to rig ground to key the rig.
+* Pin 3: COS in (rig COS out).
+Pull to rig ground to indicate RX carrier.
+* Pin 4: NC
+* Pin 5: Audio in (+) (rig speaker out)
+* Pin 6: Rig Ground
+* Pin 7: Rig Ground
+* Pin 8: Rig Ground
+* Pin 9: Audio in (-) (rig speaker out)

+NOTES:
+* Audio in (+) and audio in (-) are connected to the primary side of an audio isolation transformer.

 # Technical/Development Notes

 ## GSM CODEC